d0tTino/GeneCoder/docs/installation.md

 poetry install --extras framed --no-interaction
 ```

 The `framed` FEC method becomes available automatically after
 installation.

+## Custom Temporary Directory

+GeneCoder writes short-lived files during testing and simulation.
+Set the
+`GENECODER_TMP` environment variable to change where these temporary files
+are created.
+By default the system's standard location is used.
+The
+resolved directory can be obtained with ``genecoder.utils.get_temp_dir()``.

 ## Configuring the OpenAI API Key